tenzir/tenzir/web/blog/vast-v3.0/index.md

 TODO: Outstanding tasks for the blog post before we can publish
 - Remove this comment
 - Find a better title
-- Create an iamge for the blog post
+- Create an image for the blog post
-- Optional: Make CEF a builtin rather than a plugin; there's little need for it to be a plugin as it has no additional dependencies.
 --->

 [VAST v3.0][github-vast-release] is out.
 The release brings some major updates